Introduction To Financial Markets Class 10 Syllabus 2019 PDF: Are you looking for CBSE Class 10 Financial Markets Syllabus?

 Introduction To Financial Markets Chapter-Wise Overview

-The definition of ‘Securities’ as per the Securities Contracts Regulation Act (SCRA), 1956, includes instruments such as shares, bonds, scrips, stocks or other marketable securities of similar nature in or of any incorporate company or body corporate, government securities, derivatives of securities, units of collective investment scheme, interest and rights in securities, security receipt or any other instruments so declared by the Central Government.
+The definition of ‘Securities’ as per the Securities Contracts Regulation Act (SCRA), 1956, includes instruments such as shares, bonds, scrips, stocks or other marketable securities of similar nature in or of any incorporated company or body corporate, government securities, derivatives of securities, units of a collective investment scheme, interest and rights in securities, security receipt or any other instruments so declared by the Central Government.

 The various types of derivatives are as given below,